Prince-Shivaram/Open-Minds-Quotes/Open-Minds-Quotes.md

 - **You cannot believe in God until you believe in yourself.** by Swami Vivekananda

+- **Don’t Let Yesterday Take Up Too Much Of Today.** by Will Rogers

 - **The Best Way To Get Started Is To Quit Talking And Begin Doing.** by Walt Disney

 - **Without hurting anybody, we all tend to laugh at others' discomfort.
 When someone slips on a banana skin and falls it's funny.** by Shahrukh Khan